- Contact us and opening hours

 - Click here fo more information on Borderline Personality Disorder leaflet

-Dialectical Behaviour Therapy for Children and Young People
+Dialectical Behaviour Therapy for Young People and their Family or Carers

 The Personality Disorder Hub is now providing Dialectical Behaviour Therapy (DBT-A) for young people and adolescents with emotional regulation difficulties and their families or carers.